Fog causes travel chaos and hours of airport delays

-FRESNO, California (KSEE) — Dense fog that crept in overnight canceled flights Wednesday morning, forcing travelers to wait for hours hoping for a change in the weather.
+FRESNO, California (KGPE) — Dense fog that crept in overnight canceled flights Wednesday morning, forcing travelers to wait for hours hoping for a change in the weather.

 Valeria Gamez arrived at Fresno-Yosemite International Airport around 8 p.m.
 Tuesday.
 Her flight to Guadalajara, Mexico, was supposed to leave at 11:40 p.m. but she was stuck at the airport for nearly 20 hours.